 The Nebraska Center for Cellular Signaling (NCCS) was formed in the fall of 2003 by Dr. Margaret Wheelock to create a Center of Biomedical Research Excellence (CoBRE) under the IDeA program, which is funded primarily by the National Institutes of Health (NIH) and the National Institute of General Medical Sciences.
+The NCCS is currently led by Dr. Keith Johnson (Director) and Dr. Richard MacDonald (Associate Director).
 This Center, through the collaborations of the University of Nebraska Medical Center, Creighton School of Medicine, and the University of Nebraska-Lincoln, fosters new research initiatives dedicated to improving the oral and dental health of Nebraskans and citizens of other states.
 Junior and established researchers at these institutions conduct innovative and collaborative research efforts supported by the Center.
 This Center presents a strong mentoring environment to attract and promote the development of promising investigators.

 A number of areas within the field of cell biology are rapidly converging on a common theme: cellular signal transduction.
 This is particularly true for the fields of cell adhesion, cell motility and cancer biology.
 The main focus of this Center is to bring together individuals studying signal transduction to form an organized, cohesive group that will provide leadership and mentoring to junior faculty interested in signaling.